spdk/spdk/doc/vhost.md

 Userspace vhost uses UNIX domain sockets for communication between QEMU and the vhost target.
 Each vhost controller is associated with a UNIX domain socket file with filename equal to the Name argument in configuration file.
-Sockets are created at current directory when starting the SPDK vhost target.
+Sockets are created at current working directory when starting the SPDK vhost target.

 ### Core Affinity Configuration
 Vhost target can be restricted to run on certain cores by specifying a ReactorMask.